pranjals149/Khet-Market/README.md

 8. **Orders** - This page helps the user to review their purchased items along with their unique order ids, address, and costs.

+9. **Sell** - Here we have enforced the farmer to sell his/her crops above Minimum Support Price(MSP).
+Through the use of MSP, we are making farmers aware of the true market value for their goods and help them in creating a stronger negotiating position for themselves.

+10. **Selling Item** - This page helps the user review their sold crops along with their addresses, type of the crop,and price asked for it.

 ### Pre-requisites required to run the application

 1. **NodeJs**